pipe-cd/tutorial/tutorial/content/en/40-deploy/pipeline.md

 description: "Customize a pipeline and deploy"
 ---

-In this page, you will deploy with a customized pipeline like Canary strategy.
+In this page, you will deploy with a customized pipeline like Canary release.

 The process is almost the same as [1.
 Simple](deploy.md).
 Only the config files (essentially only `app.pipecd.yaml`) are different.